 Whether it’s your bank or a credit card provider, businesses will be aware of the current situation and should have facilities in place to help.
 If you’re concerned you’re not going to be able to maintain regular payments towards your debts or creditors, the first thing to do is contact these companies directly.

 Off work due to Coronavirus?

 If you’re required to take time off work and are employed or self-employed, The Money Advice Service has put together some useful information covering your rights and what you’re entitled to receive.
 This is the best place to go if you’re unsure where any recent time off has left you.

 The government has announced they will pay employees’ wages under the Coronavirus Job Retention Scheme.
-This will pay 80% of retained workers’ salaries up to £2,500 a month, will be backdated to 1st March 2020, and it’s hoped the first payments will be made before the start of April.
+This will pay 80% of retained workers’ salaries up to £2,500 a month, will be backdated to 1st March 2020, and it’s hoped the first payments will be made in April.
 You can find more information on this and other government provided support by clicking here.

 A similar scheme has also been set up for Self-Employed earners, and you can find more information on this by clicking here.